Great Lakes by Teresa Runnett

 buy it now or visit pattern website

 The Great Lakes are an astounding natural feature.
-When you stand on the shoreline and look across, it can be hard to believe it’s not only a body of fresh water, but also that you haven’t been tricked and are actually looking out at the ocean!
+When you stand on the shoreline and look across, it can be hard to believe it’s a body of fresh water and that you haven’t been tricked and are actually looking out at the ocean!

 Sizes